michaelnmmeyer/mascara/README.md

 ## Purpose

-This is a C library and command-line tool for performing Treebank-style tokenization and sentence boundary detection on written texts.
+This is a C library and command-line tool for segmenting written texts into grapheme clusters, natural language tokens, or sentences.
 It has specific support for English, French, Italian and German.
 A generic tokenizer is also available.